akutuva21/crnt-lean/docs/persistence-gac.md

     over-determination is a feature of the naive construction, not an obstruction.
 - **Viability** (`Dynamics/{Viability,FirstExit,SublevelInvariant,SublevelNagumo,ClosedSetNagumo}.lean`,
-  `Dynamics/ThmBGenuine.lean`): for the genuine (Lipschitz) dynamics, solution existence is free (Picard–Lindelöf), so only invariance must be shown; single-valued Nagumo invariance from a sublevel surface with neighborhood-descent and ball-separation is proven (`genuine_away_from_origin`, `massAction_genuine_away_from_origin`).
+  `Dynamics/ThmBGenuine.lean`): for the genuine (Lipschitz) dynamics, solution existence is free (Picard–Lindelöf), so only invariance must be shown.
+The single-valued Nagumo step is proven: given a sublevel surface with a neighborhood-descent band and ball-separation, the genuine trajectory stays a fixed distance from the origin (`genuine_away_from_origin`, `massAction_genuine_away_from_origin`).

-What is **not** verified: the explicit construction that decomposes a neighborhood into ruled patches and produces the refined fan and surface is carried as a hypothesis (`inductionStep_of_ruledBuild` takes it as input), and the two-dimensional construction assumes a sector bound and strict transversality rather than deriving them for an arbitrary fan.
-Consequently the general toric-differential-inclusion proof is not closed here: the architecture is machine-checked and the most-cited difficulty (dimension four) is understood, but the load-bearing geometric construction remains an interface, and the global attractor conjecture remains open.
+  That surface is supplied as input.
+The set-valued Nagumo theorem (subtangency implies invariance for a set-valued field) is itself taken as a hypothesis.

+What is **not** verified are the analytic and geometric steps the proof rests on.
+Each is carried as an explicit hypothesis (a `Prop`, a structure, or a supplied argument), never a `sorry`:

+1. **Set-valued viability / Nagumo.** Subtangency implies forward invariance for a set-valued field.
+   `Dynamics/Viability.lean` defines the subtangency predicates (`Subtangent`, `PosSubtangent`) and proves the easy direction; the converse enters as a solution-existence argument, and the general theorem is absent from Mathlib.
+2. **The n-dimensional surface construction.** The decomposition of a neighborhood into ruled patches and the simplicial gluing is the predicate `InductionStepHypothesis`; `inductionStep_of_ruledBuild` returns its assumed witness unchanged.
+The descent band and ball-separation feeding `genuine_away_from_origin` are likewise supplied.
+3. **The weak-reversibility cycle cover.** `NetworkCycleDecomposition` packages the cycle-cover data and is assumed; no lemma extracts a cover from `WeaklyReversible`.
+4. **The polyhedral-fan axioms.** `IsPolyhedralFan` (closure under exposed faces, pairwise intersection a common face, covering) is a hypothesis; `Fan` is bare cone data.
+5. **Arbitrary-fan faithful-curve existence.** The global slope-interval chaining is the `ChainingData` interface; the two-dimensional results assume a sector bound and strict subtangency (`IsStrictSupportField`), discharged only for worked instances such as the first-quadrant `crossFan`.
+6. **The support-to-`infDist` bridge.** For a Lipschitz polygonal boundary, the step from edgewise support to a nonincreasing distance to the region is supplied as a hypothesis (`hanti`).

+No theorem assembles these into a conclusion of persistence or the global attractor conjecture for the toric-inclusion approach.
+Its persistence-style results are the one-dimensional base case (unconditional) and genuine-flow distance bounds conditional on a supplied surface.
+The architecture is machine-checked and the dimension-four over-determination is understood, but the conjecture is not closed here.

 ## What is complete, and what is open